Psyched4Data/Portfolio-Projects/Web Scraping With Python/README.md

 # This project is a work in progress.
-The expected completion date is Late May.
+The expected completion date is Late May